cos418atPrinceton/assignments_template/assignment3/README.md

 // start agreement on a new log entry: rf.Start(command interface{}) (index, term, isleader)

-// ask a Raft for its current term, and whether it thinks it is leader rf.GetState() (term, isLeader)
+// ask a Raft peer for its current term, and whether it thinks it is leader rf.GetState() (term, isLeader)

 // each time a new entry is committed to the log, each Raft peer